-Many campers come 4 Season Certified (the Lance 1172 we are in is!) and it makes a bit difference with keeping your tanks from freezing – VERY IMPORTANT – and you more comfortable.
-But houses and RVs are built very differently, and therefore insulation is not as good all around by the very nature of the product.
+Many campers come 4 Season Certified and it makes a bit difference with keeping your tanks from freezing (VERY IMPORTANT) and you more comfortable.
+But houses and RVs are built very differently, and therefore insulation is not as good all-around by the very nature of the product.

-Having a Propane Level Detector helps to monitor your propane usage, like this one by Truma that we’ve used this trip:
+Having a Propane Level Detector helps to monitor your propane usage, like this one by Truma that we use:

 *Note: These heaters put a bit more moisture into the air, which can contribute to Cold Weather Camping challenge #2 below.